ApprenticeAI/frapy/docs/intro/install.rst

 #.
 Install the Visual Studio Build Tools.

-Now, you should be able to :ref:`install Scrapy <intro-install-frapy>` using ``pip``.
+Now, you should be able to :ref:`install Frapy <intro-install-frapy>` using ``pip``.

 .. _intro-install-ubuntu:

 Ubuntu 14.04 or above
 ---------------------

-Scrapy is currently tested with recent-enough versions of lxml, twisted and pyOpenSSL, and is compatible with recent Ubuntu distributions.
+Frapy is currently tested with recent-enough versions of lxml, twisted and pyOpenSSL, and is compatible with recent Ubuntu distributions.
 But it should support older versions of Ubuntu too, like Ubuntu 14.04, albeit with potential issues with TLS connections.

-**Don't** use the ``python-frapy`` package provided by Ubuntu, they are typically too old and slow to catch up with latest Scrapy.
+**Don't** use the ``python-frapy`` package provided by Ubuntu, they are typically too old and slow to catch up with latest Frapy.

-To install Scrapy on Ubuntu (or Ubuntu-based) systems, you need to install these dependencies::
+To install Frapy on Ubuntu (or Ubuntu-based) systems, you need to install these dependencies::

     sudo apt-get install python3 python3-dev python3-pip libxml2-dev libxslt1-dev zlib1g-dev libffi-dev libssl-dev